-- Mindful participation is the only way to meet the objectives of this course. - Attendance, which is mandatory, means that when you enter the classroom or virtual space, you are present, alert, and contributing to the progress of the class every second. - If you are not present when attendance is taken, or class begins this will count as an absence. - For extended health issues refer to the Injury and Illness Policy in the current SoTD Handbook (SoTD website)
+- Mindful participation is the only way to meet the objectives of this course. - Attendance, which is mandatory, means that when you enter the classroom or virtual space, you are present, alert, and contributing to the progress of the class every second. - If you are not present when attendance is taken, or class begins please check in with the instructor. - For extended health issues refer to the Injury and Illness Policy in the current SOTD Handbook (SOTD website)